ADLRoca/ADLRoca/README.md

 <h3 align="center">Hiiii!!
 Welcome to my profile</h3>

 # My name is Mina
-- I'm a Nicaraguan Computer Science student!
+- I'm a Nicaraguan Systems Engineering student!
 - Languages: ES/EN/IT
-- My favorite song is world.execute(me); by Mili
+- I love any song made by Mili
-- ...That's it

-This is the place where you'll find my personal projects, I hope you find something interesting :D